shsagir/play-area-sync/docs/install-craft-3-uni.md

 ## Export/import the database

 Database migrations are first-class citizen in Craft 3.
-This is great keep schema changes consistent across all enviroments.
+Using this pattern keeps changes consistent across all environments.
 However, this does not help with the actual data which is stored locally already.
-You need to export a mysqldump first and then import that dump to your App's database.
+To get started, you'll need to export a mysqldump first and then import that into your Apps database.
 Here is how:

 ```bash
 # On your local machine
 $ mysqldump -ulocal-db-user -plocal-db-password local-db-name > dump.sql
 ```

-Now you need to open a tunnel and import the just created dump file into your database.
+Now you need to open a tunnel and import the just created dump file into your remote database.
 This requires two terminal windows: One containing the open tunnel, the other to execute the import.

 ```bash
 # Open the tunnel